At the end of another round of action in the Six Nations we pick out the best players from Round 4 to make our team of the week.

 Let's see who makes the cut.

-15 Brice Dulin (France): The French full-back ran circles around Italy as Dulin managed to wrack up 126 metres while evading six defenders, breaking the line twice.
-He also made two great offloads before scoring a try in the 77th minute to end off a satisfactory performance from France.
-Leigh Halfpenny cracks a mention after contributing seven points to his side’s tally and also assisting a try.
+15 Brice Dulin (France): The French full-back ran circles around Italy as Dulin managed to wrack up 126 metres while evading six defending players, and breaking the line twice.
+He also have off two great offloads before scoring a try in the 77th minute to end off a satisfactory performance from France.
+Leigh Halfpenny cracks a mention after contributing seven points to his side's tally and also assisting a try.

-14 George North (Wales): The giant winger’s brace put Wales into the lead and kickstarted Wales’s dominance over the game.
+14 George North (Wales): The giant winger's brace put Wales into the lead and North's brace kickstared Wales's dominance over the game.
 He also ran a whopping 102 metres and beat eight defenders after five clean breaks, puncturing the Irish defensive line at will.
 Looked back to his best.

 13 Jonathan Joseph (England): The England star scored three tries in England's grilling of the Scots at Twickenham.
 He scored a five-pointer in the third minute to get an early psychological advantage over the visitors.
 Joseph wasn't done there though as he assisted with a try and beat five defenders on the day.
 Scotland's Huw Jones and French midfielder Gaël Fickou deserve mentions after Jones scored a brace for the losing side while Fickou nabbed a five-pointer and made 11 tackles against Italy.